top of page

 The detail that always surprises people: in 1923 Burroughs became the first author in history to incorporate himself, founding Edgar Rice Burroughs, Inc. right here on his Tarzana ranch.
 That company is still family-owned and still headquartered in Tarzana today.
 It is a small detail but it says something about the kind of place this has always been.

-The Real Estate Market in Tarzana Right Now
+The Tarzana Real Estate Market Right Now

 As of March 2026, the Tarzana (zip code 91356) real estate market is showing a slight seller's advantage with a Market Action Index of 35.
 The median list price is $2,397,000 and prices per square foot are running around $727.
 Inventory has increased to 54 homes, and the market has been relatively stable over the past several weeks.